What Happens When You Stop Using Cymbalta

-Talk to your doctor if you are pregnant or may become pregnant during Cymbalta use.
+It’s important to talk to your doctor if you are pregnant or may become pregnant during Cymbalta use.
 Breastfeeding while using the drug is not recommended.

-|changes in sexual desire or ability
+- Changes in sexual desire or ability

-||muscle pain or cramps
+- Muscle pain or cramps

-|uncontrollable shaking of a part of the body
+- Uncontrollable shaking of a part of the body

 Severe Side Effects of Cymbalta